AccuWeather: RealFeel temperature

+Pollen Index

+AccuWeather provides a Pollen Index and Allergy Outlook that shows localized forecasts for common airborne allergens and regional maps of expected allergy conditions.

+AccuWeather also publishes seasonal allergy forecasts that project the timing, intensity, and geographic distribution of pollen seasons across the United States.
+These forecasts attribute changes in pollen seasons to weather patterns such as temperature, rainfall, wind, and late-season frosts, which influence the timing and intensity of pollen production.
+It includes impact levels of the five top allergens: tree pollen, grass pollen, ragweed pollen, mold, and dust and dander.

-Plume labs
+Plume Labs

 AccuWeather acquired air pollution startup Plume Labs in 2022.
-Plume labs started in 2014, as an air pollution visualization and forecasting service using data gathered through government controlled stations and individual contributors.
-It later offered street by street level prediction of AQI.
-It also sells Flow, a pocket-sized device to measure AQI.
-Due to sales volume, more Flow devices report AQI than government stations.
-Although government stations report AQI with greater accuracy.
+Plume Labs started in 2014 as an air pollution visualization and forecasting service using data gathered through government-controlled stations and individual contributors.
+It later offered street-by-street AQI predictions.
+It also sold Flow, a pocket-sized device to measure AQI, though less accurately than government stations.
+A community of users was set up to build pollution maps; the large number of Flow devices sold generated more reports than the smaller number of government stations.

-After the acquisition, in spring of 2023, all Flow device sales were suspended.
+Sales of Flow devices were discontinued in the spring of 2023.

 Criticisms

 Long-term forecasting practices

-In April 2012, AccuWeather drastically shortened the range of their publicly available historical data from 15 years to 1 year.
-They also began increasing the range of their forecast from 15 days to 25 days, 45 days, and (by 2016) to 90 days.
-These hyper-extended forecasts have been compared to actual results several times and shown to be misleading, inaccurate, and sometimes less accurate than simple predictions based on National Weather Service averages over a 30-year period.
-It is generally accepted that the upper limit on how far one can reliably forecast is between one and two weeks, a limit based on both limits in observation systems and the chaotic nature of the atmosphere.
+In April 2012, AccuWeather increased the range of their forecast to 90 days.
+AccuWeather's critics have questioned the practice of disseminating long-range forecasts, saying they are no better at predicting the weather than averaging historical conditions.
+It is generally accepted that the upper limit for reliable forecasting is between one and two weeks, due to limitations in observational systems and the chaotic nature of the atmosphere—the butterfly effect.

-An informal assessment conducted by Jason Samenow in 2013 at The Washington Post asserted that AccuWeather's forecasts at the 25-day range were often wrong by as many as ten degrees Fahrenheit, no better than random chance and that the forecasts missed half of the fourteen days of rain that had occurred during the month of the assessment.
-AccuWeather responds that it does not claim absolute precision in such extremely long forecasts and advises users to only use the forecast to observe general trends in the forecast period, but this contrasts with the way the forecasts are presented.
-An assessment from the Post determined that the 45-day forecasts were not even able to predict trends accurately, and that, although the forecasts did not decrease in accuracy with time, the forecasts were so far off even in the short range as to be useless.
-The Post commissioned another assessment from Penn State University professor Jon Nese, comparing several more cities to AccuWeather's predictions; that assessment, while acknowledged as being limited to a single season, acknowledged that AccuWeather's forecasts were of value in short-range forecasting while also noting that their long-range forecasts beyond one week were less accurate than climatological averages.
+An informal assessment conducted by Jason Samenow in 2013 at The Washington Post concluded that AccuWeather's temperature forecasts at the 25-day range were often wrong by as much as ten degrees Fahrenheit.
+AccuWeather responded that it did not claim absolute precision in such extremely long forecasts, and advised users to use the forecast only to observe general trends in the forecast period.
+The Post commissioned another assessment from Penn State University professor Jon Nese, comparing AccuWeather's predictions for several cities to actual weather.
+It was assessed that, for the single season considered, AccuWeather's forecasts were of value in short-range forecasting, but noting that forecasts for more than one week were less accurate than climatological averages.